Sports Injury Physician Austin, TX

 Dislocations – joint injuries that cause the ends of your bones out of position.
 Often caused by falling or being hit, sometimes from playing contact sports.

 Rotator cuff injury – a tear in the tendons around the shoulder joint.
 Common in those who repeatedly perform the same shoulder motions repeatedly, like those who play baseball, tennis, golf, or swim.

 Wear proper equipment, adequately and appropriately warm up and cool down, take breaks and allow your body to rest to prevent overuse injuries, don’t do too much too soon…

 In order to prevent greater injuries, do not attempt to continue playing sports or physical activity if you are already injured.
-Visit a sports physician to get a diagnosis, and get your injuries treated by a physical therapist in Austin, Texas.
+Visit a sports physician to get a diagnosis, and get your injuries treated by a sports injuries physician in Austin, Texas.

 Cullen Nigrini is board certified in both Sport and Orthopaedic Physical Therapy and has been dedicated to working with athletes since 1999.
-If you are looking for a sports injury physician in Austin, Texas to aid in your recovery and treatment, call Austin Physical Therapy at 512-609-0771 or reach him by email email@example.com to schedule your evaluation.
+If you are looking for a Sports Injury Physician Austin, tx residents rely on to aid in your recovery and treatment, call Austin Physical Therapy at 512-609-0771 or reach him by email email@example.com to schedule your evaluation.